Frequently Asked Questions about Hemp CBD Oil

 Hemp oil is a major phytocannabinoid, accounting for up to 40% of the hemp plant’s extract.
 Hemp oil is considered to have a wide scope of potential medical applications – due to clinical reports showing the lack of side effects, particularly a lack of psychoactivity (0% THC), and non-interference with several learning and psychological functions.

-Hemp oil is non-psychoactive.
-Unlike THC, hemp oil does not cause a high.
+No, it is non-psychoactive.
+Unlike THC, hemp CBD oil does not cause a high.

 Research shows that hemp oil benefits include acting as an anti-inflammatory, anticonvulsant, antioxidant, antiemetic, anxiolytic and antipsychotic agent, and is therefore a potential medicine for the treatment of neuroinflammation, epilepsy, oxidative injury, vomiting and nausea, anxiety and schizophrenia.